BlueCross BlueShield of Tennessee Medical Policy Manual

 Note: Requirements regarding pretreatment hemoglobin level exclude values due to a recent transfusion.
 All members must be assessed for iron deficiency anemia and have adequate iron stores (defined as a serum transferrin saturation [TSAT] level greater than or equal to 20% within the prior 3 months) or are receiving iron therapy before starting Aranesp.
 Members may not use Aranesp concomitantly with other erythropoiesis stimulating agents.

-Authorization of 12 weeks may be granted for treatment of anemia due to chronic kidney disease in members with pretreatment hemoglobin < 10 g/dL.
+Authorization of 12 weeks may be granted for treatment of anemia due to chronic kidney disease in members with pretreatment hemoglobin less than 10 grams per deciliter (g/dL).

-Authorization of 12 weeks may be granted for treatment of anemia due to myelosuppressive chemotherapy in members with nonmyeloid malignancy and pretreatment hemoglobin < 10 g/dL.
+Authorization of 12 weeks may be granted for treatment of anemia due to myelosuppressive chemotherapy in members with non-myeloid malignancy and pretreatment hemoglobin less than 10 g/dL.

-Authorization of 12 weeks may be granted for treatment of anemia in myelodysplastic syndrome in members with pretreatment hemoglobin < 10 g/dL
+Authorization of 12 weeks may be granted for treatment of anemia in myelodysplastic syndrome in members with pretreatment hemoglobin less than 10 g/dL.

-D. Anemia in Members Whose Religious Beliefs Forbid Blood Transfusions
+Anemia in Members Who Will Not/Cannot Receive Blood Transfusions

-Authorization of 12 weeks may be granted for treatment of anemia in members whose religious beliefs forbid blood transfusions with pretreatment hemoglobin < 10 g/dL.
+Authorization of 12 weeks may be granted for treatment of anemia in members who will not/cannot receive blood transfusions (e.g., religious beliefs) with pretreatment hemoglobin less than 10 g/dL.

-Authorization of 12 weeks may be granted for treatment of anemia in primary myelofibrosis, post-polycythemia vera myelofibrosis, or post-essential thrombocythemia myelofibrosis in members who meet ALL of the following criteria:
+Authorization of 12 weeks may be granted for treatment of myelofibrosis-associated anemia in members who meet both of the following criteria:

 Authorization of 12 weeks may be granted for treatment of anemia due to cancer in members who have cancer and are undergoing palliative treatment.